dclfbk/LTSBikePlan/docs/stateoftheart.md

 [https://montgomeryplanning.org/wp-content/uploads/2017/11/Appendix-D.pdf](https://montgomeryplanning.org/wp-content/uploads/2017/11/Appendix-D.pdf)

-Best ideas identified: Data is generally aailable through publicly accessible mapping tools (e.g Google Streetview)he account of various factors such as roadway width, speed limits, intersection design, and separation from motorized traffic.
-This modified approach enables a better understanding of the stress levels experienced by cyclists.
+Best ideas identified: Data is generally available through publicly accessible mapping tools (e.g Google Streetview) which accounts various factors such as roadway width, speed limits, intersection design, and separation from motorized traffic.

+Here the main table for the rating:

 1. Table-Link Methodology for Mixed Traffic / Priority Shared Lane Markings: this table outlines the evaluation of mixed traffic and priority shared lane markings based on four factors: speed limit, presence of parking, number of travel lanes, and lane width.
 It assigns LTS scores (1-4) for various combinations of these factors, with 1 being the lowest stress level and 4 being the highest.
 2. Table-Link Methodology for Conventional Bike Lanes: this table evaluates conventional bike lanes using five factors: speed limit, presence of parking, number of travel lanes, bike lane width, and buffer width.
 It assigns LTS scores based on these factors, again ranging from 1 to 4.
 This table highlights that a well-designed bike lane can reduce stress for cyclists, but certain factors such as high-speed traffic or narrow bike lanes can still contribute to higher stress levels.